Ananya01Agrawal/Spam-Mail-Detection-using-TF-IDF/README.md

 - The dataset used (`mail_data.csv`) should have a 'Category' column indicating whether the mail is 'ham' or 'spam'.
 - Ensure that the necessary libraries are installed using the provided requirements file.

-Feel free to customize and extend this project according to your needs!